 - Remove all lights, ornaments, tinsel and tree stand

 - Place in your green cart (make sure lid can close)

 - If your green cart is full:

-- Put in paper yard waste bags and roll closed
+- Put cut branches in paper yard waste bags and roll tops closed

-- Set bags one foot from side of your cart
+- Set bags 0.5 metres (2 feet) from side of your cart